 Badger Meter (BMI) Gets a Hold Rating from Maxim Group

+In a report released yesterday, Tate Sullivan from Maxim Group assigned a Hold rating to Badger Meter (BMI).
+The company’s shares closed last Thursday at $64.04.

-According to TipRanks.com, Sullivan has currently 0 stars on a ranking scale of 0-5 stars, with an average return of -5.7% and a 36.8% success rate.
+According to TipRanks.com, Sullivan is a 1-star analyst with an average return of -2.3% and a 37.1% success rate.
 Sullivan covers the Services sector, focusing on stocks such as Natural Gas Services Group, Recon Technology, and ABM Industries.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Badger Meter with a $63.00 average price target, a 2.2% upside from current levels.
-In a report released today, Robert W. Baird also maintained a Hold rating on the stock with a $61.00 price target.
+Badger Meter has an analyst consensus of Moderate Buy, with a price target consensus of $66.00, implying a 4.3% upside from current levels.
+In a report issued on July 17, Robert W. Baird also maintained a Hold rating on the stock with a $61.00 price target.

 See today’s analyst top recommended stocks >>